 Nakata sighed, took out his thermos, and slowly sipped some tea.
 Okawa had said it was dangerous to be here, but Nakata couldn’t imagine how.
 All he was doing was looking for a lost little cat.
 What could possibly be dangerous about that?
 Maybe it was that cat-catcher with the strange hat Kawamura told him about who’s dangerous.
 But Nakata was a person, not a cat.
 So why should he be afraid of a cat-catcher?

 But the world was full of many things Nakata couldn’t hope to fathom, so he gave up thinking about it.
 With a brain like his, the only result he got from thinking too much was a headache.
 Nakata sipped the last drop of his tea, screwed the cap on the thermos, and placed it back inside his bag.

 After Okawa, no other cats showed up for a long time.
 Just butterflies, silently fluttering above the weeds.
 A flock of sparrows flew into the lot, scattered in various directions, regrouped, and winged away.
 Nakata dozed off a few times, coming awake with a start.
 He knew approximately what time it was by the position of the sun.

 It was nearly evening when a huge, black dog suddenly appeared from the thicket, silently lumbering forward.
 From where Nakata sat, the beast looked more like a calf than a dog.
 It had long legs, short hair, bulging, steely muscles, ears as sharp as knife points, and no collar.
 Nakata didn’t know much about breeds of dogs, but one glance told him this was the vicious variety.
 The kind of dog the military used in its K-9 corps.

 The dog’s eyes were as glazed and lifeless as glass beads congealed from swamp water, and the skin around its mouth turned up, exposing wicked-looking fangs.
 Its teeth had blood stuck to them, and slimy bits of meat matted around its mouth.
 Its bright red tongue flicked out between its teeth like a flame.
 The dog fixed its glare on Nakata and stood there, unmoving, without a sound, for a long time.
 Nakata was silent too.
 He didn’t know how to speak to dogs—only cats.

 Nakata breathed quietly, shallowly, but he wasn’t afraid.
 He had a pretty good idea he was face-to-face with a hostile, aggressive animal.
 (Why this was, he had no idea.)
 But he didn’t carry this thought one step further and see himself in imminent peril.
 The concept of death was beyond his powers of imagination.
 And pain was something he wasn’t aware of until he actually felt it.
 As an abstract concept pain didn’t mean a thing.
 The upshot of this was he wasn’t afraid, even with this monstrous dog staring him down.
+He was merely perplexed.

 Stand up! the dog said.